Kalan-Lab/zol/external_tools/README.txt

+Space to download dependencies of STAG and Treemmer
-Tremmer (downloaded) on 01/13/2023 was developed by Mernardo et al. 2018:

-"Treemmer: a tool to reduce large phylogenetic datasets with minimal loss of diversity"
+Emms and Kelly 2018: "STAG: Species Tree Inference from All Genes" Mernardo et al. 2018: "Treemmer: a tool to reduce large phylogenetic datasets with minimal loss of diversity"

-Please consider citing it for reduction of gene clusters for representative set to use for clinker visualizations.